 The Human Dignity Trust is the only organisation working globally to support strategic litigation to challenge laws that persecute people on the basis of their sexual orientation and/or gender identity.

-We work with LGBT activists around the world to defend human rights in countries where private consensual sexual activity between adults of the same sex is criminalised.
+We work with LGBT activists around the world to defend human rights in countries where private, same-sex, consensual sexual activity is criminalised.
 Local activists and lawyers always lead and inform our work.
 They set the pace, to ensure that legal interventions are timely, and complement wider calls for change.

-Working with our Legal and Bar Panels, a network of 25 of the world’s leading law firms and eminent barristers, we have helped local activists and civil society organisations across five continents access more than £12million of pro bono technical legal assistance since 2011.
+Working with our Legal and Bar Panels, a network of 25 of the world’s leading law firms and eminent barristers, we have helped local activists and civil society organisations across five continents access more than £16million of pro bono technical legal assistance since 2011.